youfoundjames/supervised-GMM-for-classifying-handwritten-digits/README.md

 ## Overview

 This is a somewhat unorthodox supervised learning implementation of Gaussian mixture models (GMMs) which, among other things, classifies the sklearn MNIST dataset of handwritten digits with 100% accuracy.
-It is optimized for several metrics (namely Bayesian information criterion (BIC), F1 score, and accuracy, as in harmonic mean of precision/recall).
+It is optimized for several metrics (namely Bayesian information criterion (BIC), F1 score, and accuracy).
 It can also accurately classify various sklearn datasets; included in this implementation is a classifier on the sklearn moons dataset.

 ## Datasets used